FernandaMBitencourt/Aprendizado-git-github/README.md

-Projeto aprendendo Git-GitHub para me tornar uma programadora Javascript Fullstack.
+Project learning Git-GitHub to become a Javascript Fullstack programmer.